-- Some poultry production occurs in and around Star City in Lincoln County. - The Nature Conservancy and Winrock International piloted an EPA-funded project to create markets for conservation credits as an incentive for replanting bottomland hardwoods in order to reclaim environmentally sensitive croplands.
+- range from naturally diverse bottomland hardwoods and mixed pine/upland hardwoods to industrial stands of loblolly pine. - Some poultry production occurs in and around Star City in Lincoln County. - The Nature Conservancy and Winrock International piloted an EPA-funded project to create markets for conservation credits as an incentive for replanting bottomland hardwoods in order to reclaim environmentally sensitive croplands.
 The Bayou Bartholomew Alliance acquired several easements through this project. - The stream now known as Bayou Bartholomew resides in a former course of the Arkansas River, which explains the numerous oxbow lakes along Bayou Bartholomew.

-Figure 11.2 Distribution of Land Uses in the Bayou Bartholomew Watershed
+Distribution of Land Uses in the Bayou Bartholomew Watershed